JasonWachira/Web-App-Project/README.md

 This project is structured with two main parts:
 - `frontend/`: Contains the React-based user interface
-- `backend/`: Contains the Node.js/Express server
+- `backend/`: Contains the backend server

 ## Getting Started